-Native to Central and South America, this species of Pilea is a bushy trailing plant that features clusters of ovate, toothed, textured, dark green leaves (to 3” long) with dark bronze undertones and often light green edges.
+Pilea involucrata is native to Central and South America.
+It is a bushy trailing plant that features clusters of ovate, toothed, textured, dark green leaves (to 3” long) with dark bronze undertones and often light green edges.
 Leaf undersides are typically dark red.
 Tiny pink-green flowers in branched cymes in summer are not particularly showy.
 Indoor plants rarely flower and fruit.
-‘Moon Valley’ (some classify as M. mollis 'Moon Valley') is a more upright and mounding cultivar (to 12” tall) featuring textured green leaves and sunken purple veins.
-‘Norfolk’ features textured bronze-green leaves with silver bands.

 No serious insect or disease problems.
 Watch for mealybugs and spider mites.
 Leaf spots and stem rot may occur.
 Fragile plant stems.